submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 using [`subctl show endpoint`](../deployment/subctl/_index.en.md#show-endpoints).
 The Lighthouse CoreDNS Server only returns IPs from connected clusters.

-For errors querying specific pods of a StatefulSet, check that the `Hostname` is correct for the endpoint.
+For errors querying specific Pods of a StatefulSet, check that the `Hostname` is correct for the endpoint.

 If still not working, file an [issue](https://github.com/submariner-io/lighthouse/issues) with relevant log entries.